The difference between British and American mattresses?

 Are there any other differences between a British and an American mattress?

 It is common for American mattresses to sit on top of a “box spring”.
 For those unfamiliar with this terminology, this means that the bed base on which the mattress sits incorporates a spring system similar to those found within the mattress.
-Known in the UK as a sprung bed base or sprung base divan, this box spring supports your mattress better than a slatted or hard top base, reducing wear on the spring system contained within the mattress and extending mattress life.
+Known in the UK as a sprung bed base or sprung base divan, this box spring supports your mattress better than a slatted or hard top base, reducing wear on the spring system contained within the mattress and therefore helping to extend mattress life.

 Where can I get an American-style mattress and bed base in the UK?

-At The Odd Mattress Company, we are able to create a box spring base and a mattress to all US and UK dimensions.
+Additionally at The Odd Mattress Company, we are able to create a box spring base and a mattress to all US and UK dimensions.
 Our box-spring bases can be made as shallow as 4 inches up to any depth required, ensuring your bed is always your preferred height.

 Whether you want an American standard size, or something made bespoke to suit your particular needs, The Odd Mattress Company are here to help!
 Simply get in touch with us and a member of our team will be more than happy to discuss your requirements in more detail and offer tailored advice.